Friday, May 23, 2008

 Curious Sayings and Humorous English Expressions of the Pennsylvania Dutch

 English as a World Language

-English, with its growing number of varieties, pidgins and inflections, is now firmly established as a world language.
-It is currently spoken as a second or foreign language by more speakers than those who call it their first language.
+English, with its growing number of varieties, patois, pidgins and inflections, is now firmly established as a world language.
+The English language is currently spoken as a second or foreign language by more speakers than those who call it their first language.
 Now there are more than three non-native speakers of English for every native speaker and the number of non-native English speakers continues to grow on a daily basis.
 “There’s never before been a language that’s been spoken by more people as a second than a first”, said David Crystal, author of the book “English as a Global Language”.
-In the area where I grew up in south central Pennsylvania, there is an interesting variety of the English language spoken by the “Pennsylvania Dutch”.
+In the area where I was born, the city of York, in south central Pennsylvania, there is an interesting variety of the English language spoken by the “Pennsylvania Dutch”.

 One difficult aspect of the English speech in Dauphin, Lancaster and York counties located in south central Pennsylvania, where a large concentration of Amish, Mennonites and other “Pennsylvania Dutch” sects live is the manipulation of the grammar elements of English.
 Here are a few examples of the ways in which grammar and word order are managed in everyday Pennsylvania Dutch speech.
 For “Outlanders”, anyone who is not Pennsylvania Dutch, these expressions of everyday speech can range from amusing to startling.
 Here’s a look at just a few of the many aspects of this variety of English.

 Convoluted Grammatical Forms